- Maine Residency Classification

 - Change of Residency Classification Procedure

-- Request for A Change of Residency Status Application (PDF)
+- Request For a Change of Residency Status Application (PDF)

+There are many factors that will be considered in determining residency for in-state tuition purposes.
+No one factor can be used to establish domicile, rather all factors and circumstances must be considered on a case-by-case basis.
+A domicile or residency classification assigned by a public or private authority neither qualifies nor disqualifies a student for UMS in-state status.
 A student applying for admission to a degree program is classified as eligible, or not eligible, for in-state tuition at the time of acceptance to the University.
 A non-matriculated (non-degree) student is classified as eligible, or not eligible, for in-state tuition at the time of registration.
 The decision, made by the Chief Financial Officer, or other officials designated by the campus, shall be made based on information and documentation furnished by the student and other information available to the University.
-No student is eligible for in-state tuition classification until he or she has become domiciled in Maine, in accordance with University guidelines, before such registration.
+No student is eligible for in-state tuition classification until they have become domiciled in Maine, in accordance with University guidelines, before such registration.
 If the student is enrolled full-time in an academic program, as defined by the University, it will be presumed that the student is in Maine for educational purposes, and that the student is not in Maine to establish a domicile.
 A residence established for the purpose of attending a UMS campus shall not by itself constitute domicile.
-The burden will be on the student to prove that he or she has established a Maine domicile for other than educational purposes.
+The burden will be on the student to prove that they have established a Maine domicile for other than educational purposes.
 An individual who has lived in the State of Maine, for other than educational purposes, one year prior to registration or application to a campus is considered an in-state student.

 A student, spouse, or domestic partner of a student, who currently has continuous, permanent full-time employment in Maine before the student decides to apply for degree status at the University will be considered in-state for tuition purposes.
-A student who is dependent on his/her parent(s) and/or legally appointed guardian (or to whom custody has been granted by court order) is considered to have a domicile with the parent(s) for tuition purposes.
+A student who is dependent on their parent(s) and/or legally appointed guardian (or to whom custody has been granted by court order) is considered to have a domicile with the parent(s) for tuition purposes.

 In-state tuition is not available to anyone who holds a non-immigrant U.S. visa.
 If an individual is not a domiciliary of the United States, they cannot be a domiciliary of the State of Maine.

-* Please note that initial residency is determined by the admissions office for matriculated undergraduate students, the continuing & distance education office for non matriculated undergraduate students, and the graduate school for graduate students based on application information.
+* Please note that initial residency is determined by the Admissions Office for matriculated undergraduate students, the Continuing & Distance Education Office for non-matriculated undergraduate students, and the Graduate School for graduate students based on application information.